gretkierewicz/dissertation/README.md

 - Minor cleanup in urls before using nested routers
 - Changing naming of some serializer for better readability
 - Creating first nested hyperlink employee-modules (yet no link for nested module instance, but possible to view it)
+- Moving ordering to list methods for proper display

 To be done: